-You must have a passing grade, transfer credit or credit by exam in the Colleague system to satisfy course prerequisites.
-It is assumed that courses in which you are currently enrolled will be passed and can, therefore, be used as prerequisites.
-You can count the courses you are currently enrolled in as passed courses to help you meet prerequisite requirements.
-(However, a non-passing final grade for your current course may mean you are removed from a course(s) next term.)
+You will need to show a passing grade, transfer credit, or credit by exam to satisfy course prerequisites.
+Courses you are currently enrolled in can count as passed courses to help you meet prerequisite requirements; however, a non-passing final grade in a current course may mean you will be removed from a course or courses next term.

 If you do not have all the prerequisites for a course but still wish to take it, you can petition the course chair to waive the prerequisite restriction(s).
 Course chairs approve prerequisite waiver appeals at their discretion.

 First make sure that the prerequisite waiver has been entered into the Colleague system by the department chair.
 Once the waiver has been processed, you can add the course yourself on my.berklee.edu.